-Just over 13,000 fans showed up to watch the Kings hammer out a 5-2 victory after the Rangers built an early 2-0 lead.
+Over 13,000 fans showed up to watch the Kings hammer out a 5-2 victory after the Rangers built an early 2-0 lead.

-“13,000 fans, and the fact that they wore hockey jerseys,” Legendary Kings’ broadcaster Bob Miller reminisced about the game.
+“13,000 fans, and the fact that they wore hockey jerseys,” legendary Kings’ broadcaster Bob Miller reminisced about the game.
 “Not only Kings and Rangers, but from all sorts of NHL teams, junior Canadian teams, European teams.
 They weren’t only in the stands, but they were staying in the hotels.
-We’d see it in the casinos, and then at the game.
+We’d see it in the casinos and then at the game.
 That was when I realized how many fans of other teams were there and wanted to see this outdoor game.
-I thought it was amazing to draw that many people for a preseason game.
+I thought it was amazing to draw that many people for a preseason game.”

-This game laid the foundation not only for future outdoor games but also ones in warmer climates as we saw at Los Angeles’ Dodger Stadium in 2014.
+This game laid the foundation not only for future outdoor games but also ones in warmer climates, as we saw at Los Angeles’ Dodger Stadium in 2014.
 The league returned to Sin City when the Vegas Golden Knights began play during the 2017-18 season, which ended with a historic run to the Stanley Cup Final.

 Islanders Make Home Debut

 There were not too many highlights during the 1972-73 season for the Islanders.
-They won only 12 games and earned 30 points, both marks setting records for the least in an NHL season.
+They won only 12 games and earned 30 points, both setting records for the least in an NHL season.

 Odds & Ends

 On Sept.
 27, 2001, the Edmonton Oilers named defenseman Jason Smith the 11th team captain in franchise history.
 He replaced Doug Weight, who served as captain for the previous two seasons.
-Smith wore the “C” on his sweater for the next five seasons, including in 2005-06 when the Oilers made it all the way to Game 7 of the Stanley Cup Final as the eighth seed in the Western Conference.
+Smith wore the “C” on his sweater for the next five seasons, including in 2005-06 when the Oilers made it to Game 7 of the Stanley Cup Final as the eighth seed in the Western Conference.

 Happy Birthday to You